 Stonehill has a number of student-led clubs and organizations that center on service and volunteering.

 Our H.O.P.E.
 Service Immersion Program offers students the opportunity to travel to various domestic and international sites to engage in a week of service and cross-cultural exchange.

 Everyone needs guidance from time to time.
 If you need someone to talk to during your time at Stonehill, you won’t have to look very far.

 Hall Chaplains are Holy Cross priests and brothers who live among the Stonehill student community.
 They provide a ministry of presence and offer pastoral care and spiritual programming in the residence halls.

-In addition to the Holy Cross religious on campus, Campus Ministers are available to meet with students to discuss personal growth, spiritual direction and any other personal topic.
-Campus Ministers also serve the Stonehill community as directors of major campus ministry programs, prayer services, liturgy organization and execution and as well as offering pastoral care and assistance in times of transition and trauma.
+In addition to the Holy Cross religious on campus, Campus Ministers are available to meet with students to discuss personal growth, spiritual direction, and any other personal topic.
+Campus Ministers also serve the Stonehill community as directors of major campus ministry programs, prayer services, liturgy, as well as provide pastoral care and assistance in times of transition and trauma.

-Moreau Student Ministers live among their peers in most residence halls on campus.
-Named for Blessed Father Basil Moreau, founder of the Congregation of Holy Cross, Moreau tudent Ministers support the student body by creating a welcoming environment, strengthening faith groups, and serving as a conduit to spiritual resources on campus.
+Named for Blessed Father Basil Moreau, founder of the Congregation of Holy Cross, Moreau Student Ministers support the student body by creating a welcoming environment, strengthening faith groups, and serving as a conduit to spiritual resources on campus.